15 Interesting Facts About The Bermuda Triangle

 Between 1945-1965, around 5 planes crashed in the area, and 10 ships sank or disappeared from 1800-1963.

-People say that the devil dwells in this place, which is why it is also referred to as the Devil’s Triangle.
+People say the devil dwells in this place, which is why it is also known as the Devil’s Triangle.

-Interestingly, most cases of disappearances have taken place close to the triangle’s southern boundary between Puerto Rico and Florida.
+Interestingly, most disappearances have occurred close to the triangle’s southern boundary, between Puerto Rico and Florida.

 Some people who made it out alive have shared their strange and unexplainable experiences of electronic fog, which could act as a time tunnel as well.